 FACULTY AWARD: Eight named to American Academy of Arts and Sciences

 Eight Princeton faculty members have been named fellows of the American Academy of Arts and Sciences.
-They are among 220 leaders in scholarship, business, the arts and public affairs elected this year in recognition of their contributions to their respective fields.
+They are among 198 leaders in scholarship, business, science, the arts and public affairs elected this year in recognition of their contributions to their specific fields.

-The current membership of the American Academy of Arts and Sciences, founded in 1780, includes more than 250 Nobel laureates and more than 60 Pulitzer Prize winners.
+The membership of the American Academy of Arts and Sciences, founded in 1780, includes more than 250 Nobel laureates and more than 60 Pulitzer Prize winners.
 The new class will be inducted at a ceremony Oct.
-6 at the academy’s headquarters in Cambridge, Mass.
+12 at the academy's headquarters in Cambridge, Mass.